Buy locally from a partner

 - M3 Mounting Holes Spacing (Center to Center): 68.4mm.

-- A suitable 5V, 1A USB Power Supply.
+- Instead of batteries: A suitable 5V, 1A USB Power Supply.

 - For coding, you need a computer with a spare USB port and also an active internet connection.

 - Additional Online MakeCode Tutorials.

 - MicroPython Example Code for a Simple Clock.